victoralvelais/n8n-nodes-discord/README.md

 - `/logs`: Display the last logs stored in memory (max 100).
   - **With parameters**
-    - `/logs 10`: If you specify a number, it will display the number amount last logs.
+    - `/logs 10`: If you specify a number, it will display the last [number] of logs.
     - `/logs clear`: Remove all logs in memory.
     - `/logs on`: Logs are automatically sent in the current channel.
-    - `/logs off`: Disable logs automatically sent in the channel.
+    - `/logs off`: Disable logs being automatically sent in the channel.
-- `/clear`: Remove last (max 100) messages in the current channel.
+- `/clear`: Remove the last [number (max 100)] messages in the current channel.
   - **With parameters**
-    - `/clear 10`: If you specify a number, it will remove the number amount last messages.
+    - `/clear 10`: If you specify a number, it will remove the last [number] of messages.
 - `/test`: Toggle the test mode.
 Test mode switch the Discord bot on the trigger test url.
-Useful if you want to see how a workflow is executed and data are passed.
+Useful if you want to see how a workflow is executed and data is passed.
 Once the test mode is activated, go to the Discord Trigger UI and click on **Fetch Test Event** then on Discord send a message to trigger the workflow.
   - **With parameters**
     - `/test true`: Activate the test mode.
     - `/test false`: Disable the test mode.